pediredlaSuman/Deadlock-Game-Theory/README.md

+**Game theory** is the study of mathematical models of conflict and cooperation between intelligent rational decision-makers.
+Game theory is mainly used in economics, political science, and psychology, as well as logic, computer science and biology.

 ### Table of Contents
 1. [Introduction](#introduction)
 2. [Installation](#installation)

 <a id="introduction"></a>
 ### Introduction
+---
+This is the introduction to my project.

 Introduction:
 - Game theory-based deadlock games show situations in which self-interest collides with cooperation, offering complex strategic difficulties.